top of page

 During the blooming of either variety we allow visitors to the farm to cut bundles.
 Each blooming cycle lasts for 6-8 weeks.

-Blackberries: The blackberries generally produce in June.
+Blackberries: The blackberries are finished.
 We are monitoring the field and the berry plants are putting on new berries.
-It looks like we will be on schedule for ripening but keep checking the website.
 We are always adding new plants each year.
 We do allow berry picking when the berries ripen and we charge by the pound.
 Please Note: We provide containers for the berry picking and do not allow personal containers for picking.

 Peaches: The variety of peaches that we grow are Florda King.
 They are a smaller peach but very sweet and juicy.
 The peaches are usually ready for picking in April.
 We had a hard freeze when the peaches were beginning to bud out so the crop was limited.
 We did have a smaller crop this year but they are now finished.
 NOTE: When in season, we provide the bags for picking.
 We do not allow personal containers or buckets for the peach picking.
 We sell the peaches by the pound.
 We will determine that seasonal cost as we get closer to ripening time.

 Figs: The fig trees had so many figs last year.
 We do allow picking and it us usually later in the summer.
-We do charge by the pound and we will provide the containers for picking.
-We will keep you posted on the progress.
+We do charge by the container and we will provide the containers for picking.
+The plants are producing figs and we are allowing picking for the ripe fruit.
+This cost is $5 for a pint container.

 Asian Pears: The pear trees produce in mid summer and are a variety that

 we call an Asian Pear.
 The pears are smaller and hard.
-They have a great flavor but most people use them for cooking in jams, pies, etc. We will keep the website updated on their progress.
+They have a great flavor but most people use them for canning and cooking in jams, pies, etc. There is one pear tree that has abundant pears at this time.
+We are allowing picking as long as they are available and the cost is $2 per pound.

 Keep checking the website for current updates and even if you’re planning a trip out to the farm in the next few weeks or months, remember that the drive and landscapes are gorgeous in Washington County!
 The farm is beautiful even when the lavender is not blooming.
 Stroll the fields and enjoy all of the handmade products and culinary items in our gift shop “The Lavender Patch”.
 Relax in one of our rocking chairs and drink a glass of cold lemonade on the porch.
 You can also visit our three miniature goats, Fonzie, Oreo and Moonshine.